You've seen Memphis Evans all over this site.

 MS7 is a rockingly good old-time group, featuring such notables as Memphis Evans on percussion,

-A. Honigman on bass, Scuffy Pucker on the banjo, $2 Bill on Keys, and Chazz Vader on the squeezebox.
+A. Honigman on bass, Scuffy Pucker on the banjo, his daughter Scrappy on the flute, $2 Bill on Keys, and Stuart Cole

-is currently not longer banned in the Twin Cities.
+is currently no longer banned in the Twin Cities.
 See details here.

 www.shotgunjohnson.com